AmamiyaRen666/re-mirrorbot/README.md

 - [SVR666](https://github.com/SVR666) for some features & fixes
 - [anasty17](https://github.com/anasty17) for some features & help
 - [breakdowns](https://github.com/breakdowns) for slam-mirrorbot
-- [yash-dk] (https://github.com/yash-dk/TorToolkit-Telegram) for implementation qbittorrent on python on TorToolkit-Telegram repo
+- [yash-dk](https://github.com/yash-dk) for implementation qbittorrent in python on TorToolkit-Telegram repo

 # for stuff i use
 Thanks to: